Consensys/zero-knowledge-proofs/README.md

 Follow the prompts.

 1. Generate a key pair
-2. Generate a multi-payment proof
+2. Generate a multi-payment proof (one in and one out)
 4. Verify multi-payment proof
 0. Quit